Stephaniedroop/Collider_cognition/README.md

 ## Languages

 All scripts are in R, v.4.1.
-Packages needed: tidyverse, lme4, lmerTest, stringr, ggnewscale, RColorBrewer
+Packages needed are below with citations.

 ## How to run